Electronics in the Junior School – Gateway to Technology

 How to make electronics accessible to young learners?
 Working with young learners on these topics should be an exploration between parent (or older mentor) and child, with the older mentor essentially the team’s sherpa (guide) to avoid pitfalls, carry the load, smooth the trek, and point out the wonders.
 Without such a partnership, a young child’s natural curiousity will quickly turn to frustration and abandonment as their basic dexterity and analytical comprehension are (not surprisingly) insufficient for them to be independent.
 However, with help at hand to keep the momentum going, they can and do comprehend a surprising amount.
 Sharing the wonder of electronics and the joy of the “maker culture” is of priceless benefit to young children.

-For those interested in child-friendly home-brew technology projects, this is the second major initiative I’ve done with my kids.
-The first was in 2016 developing a Turtle Logo program in Forth to introduce algorithmic thinking to 3+ year olds.
-By 6 years old they are able use the learn/replay feature of the software to explore the essentials of programming, before they can type.
+In 2016, I developed Turtle Logo software in Forth to introduce algorithmic thinking to 3+ year olds.
+By 6 years old they are able use the learn/replay feature of the software to explore the essentials of programming, all before they can type.
 (To download the published software, see here!)

 Turtle Logo in Forth - Jasmine working with an early version